-They not only look great, but they can also save you time by not having to individually open up images to apply effects.
-Let’s have a look at some resources to help you learn and implement CSS Image Filters into your next project.
+They not only look great, but they can also save you time by not having to open up images to apply effects individually.
+We look at some of the best resources to help you learn and implement CSS Image Filters into your next project.

 CSS Image Filter Libraries